icflorescu/textdiff-create/README.md

 If you find this piece of software useful, please star the repo, [spread the word](http://twitter.com/share?text=Create%20lean%20text%20diff%20patches%20in%20JavaScript&url=https%3A%2F%2Fgithub.com%2Ficflorescu%2Ftextdiff-create&hashtags=javascript%2Cnodejs%2Cnpm&via=icflorescu) and feel free to endorse me on LinkedIn:

 [![Ionut-Cristian Florescu on LinkedIn](https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x25.png)](https://www.linkedin.com/in/icflorescu)

+## Stand with Ukraine

+On 24th of February 2022 [Russia unlawfully invaded Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
+This is an unjustified, unprovoked attack on the sovereignty of a neighboring country, but also an open affront to international peace and stability that has the potential to degenerate into a nuclear event threatening the very existence of humanity.
+I am a Romanian (EU) citizen, but I stand with Ukraine and I am doing everything in my power to stop this madness.
+Here's [how you can show your support](https://www.stopputin.net/).

 ## LICENSE